luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

   version: System.get_env("APP_VERSION")
 ```

+Note, Although we just talked about [environment configuration](#configuration),
-Note, I didn't use `{:system, "APP_VERSION"}`.
-In this instance I actually want
+I didn't use `{:system, "APP_VERSION"}` to define the version :joy:.
+In this instance,
-to hardcode the version at compile time, unlike my other configuration
+I actually want to hardcode the version at compile time, unlike my other
-variables.
+configuration variables.

 ```elixir
 # mix.exs